 Sticks & Twine

 These elements have traditionally been used to create light structures for vining vegetables.
 They also are occasionally used as shown here, to build a very light "honor system" fence.
 I'm seeing the same uses, but more artfully considered, especially with the twine.
 Beautiful twine web-work could be woven quickly if not too complex, and the materials are quite inexpensive, so there's no heavy penalty for using a lot of twine.
+One thing to keep in mind is the fact that natural twine is biodegradable, so it will only last for a season or two, depending on which natural material is used to make the twine.
+This can be a good thing because it means you need to refresh your twine art seasonally, so your gardenscape will be forever changing, enticing people to keep coming back to see what you've created most recently.

 Terra Cotta Pots